pixselve-school/SR-projet/docs/reports/cody-adam.md

 - First we connect to the server
 - Then we listen to the events we want to receive from the server
-  - Listen to `SCORES` event -> update the scores
+  - Listen to `SCORES` event → update the scores
-  - Listen to `ORBS` event -> update the orbs
+  - Listen to `ORBS` event → update the orbs
-  - Listen to `SCENE` event -> update the scene (all visible players)
+  - Listen to `SCENE` event → update the scene (all visible players)
 - And we emit the events we want to send to the server
   - At a fixed rate we send our inputs to the server, Emit `PLAYER MOVE` event

-For the source see : [packages/client/src/hooks/useApi.ts](../../packages/client/src/hooks/useApi.ts)
+For the source, see : [packages/client/src/hooks/useApi.ts](../../packages/client/src/hooks/useApi.ts)

 ## Time management and game loop